Carlos Lopez (artist): Pioneer Society's Picnic (1942) - WPA Mural, Post Office in Birmingham, Michigan

 Lopez has faced heavy criticism that is considered controversial for the disagreement of the appearance in one of his murals, “Pioneer Society’s Picnic”.
 In 1942, Lopez received a $1,400 government-sponsored commission to paint a tempera mural in the Birmingham, Michigan post office.
 They wanted a mural to be displayed on the east wall above a bulletin board to open the new post office.
 Lopez selected the image from 1850 of the residents in Birmingham and Oakland County gathered for an annual picnic for his typical pioneer scene.
 Lopez added details if early historical photographs and portraits of a few Birmingham residents that he used as models during the creation of the mural.
-The features in the mural were taken from other sources as part of inspiration like Leonardo da Vinci's The Virgin and Child with St. Anne an the Infant St. John of 1498.
+The features in the mural were taken from other sources as part of inspiration like Leonardo da Vinci's The Virgin and Child with St. Anne and the Infant St. John of 1498.
 During the production of his painting, the community started to feel hostile towards Lopez for not only being the outsider, but they also accused him of being unfamiliar with their culture due to subjects’ racial features in his mural.
 His mural was almost destroyed but was protected by Joseph Sparks and Zoltan Sepeshy, director of Cranbrook Academy of Art and Lopez's old friend.